International recognition of Abkhazia and South Ossetia: Other states

+Former partially recognised states

 Positions taken by intergovernmental organisations

 Under international law, intergovernmental organisations do not themselves possess the legal capacity to recognise any state diplomatically; their member states do so individually.
 However, depending on the intergovernmental organisation's rules of internal governance and the positions of their member states, they may express positive or negative opinions as to declarations of independence, or choose to offer or withhold membership to a newly declared state.